 Did I sound like I would give up?
 I pick up a fine pink kite.
 I build it all by myself.
 Two holes in the diamond, one strategically pierced where the wood sticks meet.
 I turn it around, lift it up, and press it softly upon my head to give it more flexibility.
 I repeat meticulously each and every movement I have observed: I have been taught a lot within a few hours.
 Yes, I have been playing for hours.
 The sky blushes and reflects itself on the city.
 At last, I am here, in one piece in one place.
 I belong to the city as I forget about the rest.
 You can escape, and then travel for good.
 My pink kite won’t last long, but I will fly it for precious minutes in the air of Ahmedabad.

-Narrative • East India
+Narrative • North India

 CRAFT THIS JOURNEY